DaGhostman/codewave/README.md

 ==============

-Small extensible framework for PHP, diesigned with extensibility and security in mind.
+Small extensible framework for PHP, designed with extensibility and security in mind.

 ---------------